The Chalk of the Northern Province: its regional context

 Inoceramids – there does seem to be quite a variety of species which when found complete are easy to identify; mostly though we find broken or crushed fragments.

 Belemnites – belemnites are reasonably common in the Chalk but in Yorkshire are not easy to identify to species level.
-Whitham (1993) and Mitchell (1995) has shown that the depth of the alveolus in relation to the total length of the guard (the Reidel Quotient) increases as we work our way up the sequence.
+Whitham (1993) and Mitchell (1995) have shown that the depth of the alveolus in relation to the total length of the guard (the Reidel Quotient) increases as we work our way up the sequence.
 This can be used stratigraphically but not in the field.
 Mitchell 1994 notes that Yorkshire coast specimens are “philologically retrograde compared with coeval populations in Germany”.

-Echinocorys – the shape of the test of this irregular echinoid echinoid shows condiderable variation.
+Echinocorys – the shape of the test of this irregular echinoid shows condiderable variation.
 Some shapes are quite distinctive and further research could find that they are useful stratigraphically.

-The Yorkshire Chalk is hard so we have to use thin sections or process the marl bands
+Microfossils -- the Yorkshire Chalk is hard so we have to use thin sections or process the marl bands

 Ostracods – these are generally rare

-Planktonic foraminifera – the really distinctive keeled planktonic forams tend not to be common in the marl band samples.
+Planktonic foraminifera – the really distinctive keeled planktonic forams tend not to be common in marl band samples.

 Benthic foraminifera – they are there in good numbers but most are not so easy to identify to species level.

-Nannofossil – coccoliths have been used successfully but are a really specialised field of research.
+Nanofossil – coccoliths have been used successfully but are a really specialised field of research.

 References –